 Here is the 2017-2020 youth competitor chart:

 Only Category Youth B, A, and Junior are allowed to lead.
-Lead climbing generally are harder so they yield higher scores.
+Lead climbing generally is harder so they yield higher scores.

 The youth competitions start with the local competitions or comps.
 Once the climbers participate in at least two local comps, they can register for the Regional Championships.
 Each competitor also must be a USA Climbing member and belong to a team with a certified coach.

-To qualify and be invited to Divisional Championships, the competitor must rank the first top ten in each age and gender categories.
-For an invitation to National Championships, the competitor must rank the first top six in each age and gender categories.
+To qualify and be invited to Divisional Championships, the competitor must rank the first top ten in each age and gender category.
+For an invitation to National Championships, the competitor must rank the first top six in each age and gender category.

 The top four US citizen competitors for each Junior, Youth A, and B categories from the National Championships are invited to be on the US National Climbing Team.
 They will compete in the World/Pan American Championship.

-There are usually 3 to 5 different local competitions or also known as comps in the beginning of the year between January and April to train and be prepare for the Regional Championships.
-A local rock gym would take turn to organize and create a local comp.
+There are usually 3 to 5 different local competitions or also known as comps at the beginning of the year between January and April to train and be prepared for the Regional Championships.
+A local rock gym would take a turn to organize and create a local comp.
 It is an excellent way for new rock gyms to market and advertise their gym.

-The atmosphere of a local comp is very relaxed and easy going.
+The atmosphere of a local comp is very relaxed and easy-going.
 The sponsor of the comps usually follows the Redpoint Classic guidelines.
-They generally go over the rules in the beginning of the competitions.
+They generally go over the rules at the beginning of the competitions.
 Here are a few important aspects of the guidelines.
 Please see USA Climbing Rule Book for more details:

 - Climbers have 3 hours to climb as many available routes as possible.